FBI Director Nominee Kash Patel Gets GRILLED And Plane Collision!

 So, hey.

-Okay, interest facts or facts.
+Facts or facts.

 And this role if she is to be confirmed, Chanel.

-All right, Torian Schmal on Capitol Hill, thank you.
+All right, Torian Schmal on Capitol Hill.

-All right, so that one is done.
+So that one is done.

-I want you ninjas to come on over.
+I want you, ninjas, to come on over.

 We've been on for about an hour and a half now.